Xto-dev/PaintTogether/README.md

 1. Open multiple browser windows/tabs
 2. Join the same room with the same password
 3. Draw in one window and verify it appears in others
+4. Resize the browser window to verify drawing accuracy is maintained

 To test documentation generation:
 1. Make code changes and commit